MOADproglep/Twist/README.md

 Beta version of the game for the web platform [Yandex.Games](https://yandex.ru/games/)

 ## Control
-A/D - Platform rotation R - Level reset
+A/D - Platform rotation R - Level reset Space - activation of the piston

 ## What's interesting about the game?
 - Interesting levels